jejjohnson/gp_model_zoo/README.md

 # Gaussian Process Model Zoo

 I have included some of the algorithms I work with or have worked with during my PhD.
 My [lab](https://isp.uv.es/) works with kernel methods and we frequently use GPs for different applications, e.g. emulation, ocean applications and parameter retrievals.
-We typically use GPs because
+We typically use GPs for the following reasons with #1 being the most important (as it with research groups whether they admit it or not).

-1. We are a kernel lab and GPs are essentially a Bayesian treatment of kernel methods for regression and classification
+1. It's what we've been doing...
+We are a kernel lab, use mainly kernel methods and GPs are essentially a Bayesian treatment of kernel methods for regression and classification applications.
-2. The GP treatment of uncertainty via confidence intervals is essentially when dealing with physical data
+2. The GP treatment of uncertainty via confidence intervals is essentially when dealing with physical data.
-3. We can often use sensible priors and built-in regularization makes us a bit more confident in the models we use.
+3. We can often use sensible priors and a fairly consistent way of tuning the hyperparameters.
+4. Somewhat robust to overfitting via built-in regularization.

 I created this repo because I didn't want my code to go to waste in case there were people who are new to GPs and want to see a few key algorithms implemented.
 Also, it allows me to centralize my code for all my projects.
 Hopefully it will be of some use to others.